boalang/ansible/aws/readme.txt

 Note:  you can use different regions, but us-east-1 (virginia) is the only region guaranteed to have all resources.  eg. the code will fail with us-east-2 (ohio), because the region is missing from boto.

-3) all files in the aws-related directory excluded from git by .gitignore
+3) all files in the aws-related directory excluded from git by .gitignore, except the *.example files